-In December 2007, the FASB issued updated standards on business combinations and accounting and reporting of non-controlling interests in consolidated financial statements.
+In December 2007, the FASB issued updated standards on business combinations and accounting and reporting of noncontrolling interests in consolidated financial statements.
 The changes require an acquiring entity to recognize all the assets acquired and liabilities assumed in a transaction at the acquisition-date fair value with limited exceptions.
 The updated standards eliminate the step acquisition model, change the recognition of contingent consideration from being recognized when it is probable to being recognized at the time of acquisition, disallow the capitalization of transaction costs, and change when restructuring charges related to acquisitions can be recognized.
 The new standards became effective for us on October 1, 2009.
+The implementation of the updated standards on business combinations did not effect the provision for the quarter ended June 30, 2010.